JetBrains/teamcity-documentation/topics/build-results-page.md

 The __Tests__ tab of the classic UI differs from the new version and contains a few unique features, such as the ability to download all tests in CSV and pop-up duration graph images.
 You can temporarily switch to it whenever you need its capabilities.

-### Changes in Classic UI

-The __Changes__ tab of the classic UI provides advanced filtering capabilities for the list of changes.
-Enabling __Show graph__ displays the changes as a graph of commits to the VCS roots related to this build.

-The graph appears on the left of the list and allows you to get the view of the changes with a variable level of detailing.
-You can:
-* View the VCS roots which were changed in this build, each of the roots being represented as a bar.
-* Navigate to a graph node to display the VCS root revision number.
-* Click a bar to select a single VCS root.
-The changes not pertaining to this root are grayed out.
-* If there have been merges between the branches of the repository, the graph displays them.
-To collapse a bar, navigate to its darker area and click it to hide history of merges.
-The dotted line will indicate that the bar is expandable.
-* If your VCS root has subrepositories (marked S in the list of changes), navigate to a node in the parent to see which commits in subrepositories are referenced by this revision in the parent.